Wembley Stadium: Music

-On 1 and 2 June 2019, BTS became the first Asian artists and K-pop group to headline and sell out at Wembley, by selling out two dates for their Love Yourself: Speak Yourself tour.
-In June 2019 the Spice Girls performed the last three sold out dates of their Spice World – 2019 Tour.
+On 1 and 2 June 2019, BTS became the first K-pop group to headline and sell out at Wembley, by selling out two dates for their Love Yourself: Speak Yourself tour.
+In June 2019, the Spice Girls performed the last three sold out dates of their Spice World – 2019 Tour.
 The three-night sellout stand was the highest-grossing engagement of the year, winning the Spice Girls the 2019 Billboard Live Music Award for Top Boxscore.
 June also saw two sold-out shows by Fleetwood Mac's new line-up.
 Later, on 6 July 2019, The Who performed in the stadium during their Moving On!
 Tour, 40 years since playing in the old stadium.
-In June 2022 Harry Styles, previously of One Direction, performed two sold out nights at the stadium as part of his solo world tour, Love on Tour, following a venue change from The O2 Arena due to high demand.
-The Covid-19 pandemic had forced the original tour planned for 2020 to be postponed.
-In 6 August 2022, after two years of postponement because of the COVID-19 pandemic restrictions, Irish pop band Westlife performed for the first time at the stadium with a recorded screenplay at ITV on 20 November 2022.
+The popular British band Coldplay played six shows from 12 to 20 August during their Music Of The Spheres Tour, and will be playing ten more shows in 2025, as part of their final stop of the tour from 22 August to 8 September 2025.
+In June 2022, Harry Styles, previously of One Direction, performed two sold out nights at the stadium as part of his solo world tour, Love on Tour, following a venue change from The O2 Arena due to high demand.
+The COVID-19 pandemic had forced the original tour planned for 2020 to be postponed.
+Four further Love on Tour shows were played in 2023.
+On 6 August 2022, after two years of postponement because of the COVID-19 pandemic restrictions, Irish pop band Westlife performed for the first time at the stadium with a recorded screenplay at ITV on 20 November 2022.
+On 3 September 2022, the Foo Fighters played in a sold out Wembley to pay tribute to their late drummer Taylor Hawkins, with guest appearances from Liam Gallagher, Queen, Brian Johnson, Lars Ulrich, Them Crooked Vultures, Paul McCartney and many others.

+Blur headlined two shows at Wembley on 8 and 9 July 2023 as part of their reunion tour.

+The Weeknd brought his After Hours til Dawn tour on 18 August 2023, which broke the record for the most tickets sold with the "traditional concert set-up", having 89,179 people.

+Taylor Swift's return for The Eras Tour on 21, 22, and 23 June 2024 and 15, 16, 17, 19, and 20 August 2024 made her the first female act in the stadium's history to schedule six, seven and eight shows on a single tour, and subsequently broke Michael Jackson's record for most nights at either stadium on the site by a solo performer.

+On 27 August 2024, Liam Gallagher and Noel Gallagher announced that Oasis would be reuniting in 2025, with Wembley making up the second venue in England with seven scheduled concerts on 25, 26, 30 July, 2, 3 August and 27, 28 September 2025.
+The band previously performed at Wembley in 2009, their last tour prior to 2025.